Chinese Medical Sciences Journal (Chin Med Sci J) [ISSN

 online after acceptance with necessary edition and revision prior to the print.

 To check the processing status of a manuscript, authors may log in the online

 submission system, or give a phone call to the editorial office during working

-Chin Med Sci J encourage authors to deposit research data (e.g., raw data, images, and figures) to the public data repositories.
+Chin Med Sci J recommend authors to address the data accessibiligy of the study in the cover page.
+Scientific data created during the study (e.g., raw data, images, and figures) are encouraged to be upload to the submission system as the supporting data, and once published, will be available to readers as commentary materials, or deposited to a public data repositories.
 Chinese authors can use the Population and Health Data Archive (PHDA,https://www.ncmi.cn/), where deposited dataset will be assigned an independent identifier for citation and reuse.
 Other repositories listed by re3data.org are also acceptable.

 Correction and retraction